mariettepeutz/TAFLAB_heatmap_frontend/taflab-heatmap-frontend/README.md

 $ npm run dev
 ```

 If you have a running **telemetry back‑end** (see below), the heat‑map will populate automatically.
-For quick local testing we now default to **`waves.csv`** (27 Apr 2025 test run) bundled in the repo, so you can explore the UI with zero external dependencies.
+For quick local testing we now default to \`\` (27 Apr 2025 test run) bundled in the repo, so you can explore the UI with zero external dependencies.

 ---